Tom-Holliday/Quixotic/src/posts/is-intels-partnership-with-nvidia-a-lifeline-or-a-surrender.md

 Providing an in-depth breakdown, the report assesses the implications of the deal for both companies.

-“Digging deeper though, we view NVDA \[Nvidia] as by far the larger beneficiary of this arrangement, as it opens up an entirely new swim lane for revenue growth (iGPU market) and broadens NVDA’s market opportunity for rack-scale AI systems”.
+'Digging deeper though, we view NVDA \[Nvidia] as by far the larger beneficiary of this arrangement, as it opens up an entirely new swim lane for revenue growth (iGPU market) and broadens NVDA’s market opportunity for rack-scale AI systems'.

-The report continues, claiming “for INTC, on the other hand, we think this is only marginally positive on the Client PC side… and though gaining access to the rack-scale AI server market does create an opportunity for an additional layer of revenue… relative to a ~$16b base business, this would only be modestly incremental.”
+The report continues, claiming 'for INTC, on the other hand, we think this is only marginally positive on the Client PC side… and though gaining access to the rack-scale AI server market does create an opportunity for an additional layer of revenue… relative to a ~$16b base business, this would only be modestly incremental.'

 In layman’s terms, the opportunity presented to Nvidia through this deal is much more lucrative than the one presented to Intel.